selkhayri/Fake_News_Detector/README.md

 ## Results

-The logistic regression model that was derived from the training set was tested on the test set and the following was the confusion matrix:
+The logistic regression model that was derived from the training set was tested on the test set and the following was the **confusion matrix**:

 <div align="center">
 <table border="1">